julianoBRL/julianoBRL/README.md

 I am a student, developer, self-taught and curious about everything about technology

 - :school: I'm currently studying Computer Engineering on ENIAC
-- 🌱 I’m currently learning Larael and React Native
+- 🌱 I’m currently learning Laravel and React-Native
 - 👨‍💻 All of my projects are available  [here](https://github.com/ShintaroBRL?tab=repositories)
 - 👯 I’m looking to collaborate on ...
 Any of project
 - 💬 Ask me about ...
 What ever.... :laughing: